Japanese scientists find that NMN reduces blood vessel stiffness in middle-aged adults with higher-than-average weight and blood glucose levels.

 Nicotinamide mononucleotide (NMN) is a promising anti-aging therapeutic, as it promotes the synthesis of nicotinamide adenine dinucleotide (NAD+), a molecule that declines with aging.
 NMN’s anti-aging potential stems from model organism studies showing that it prolongs lifespan and mitigates age-related disease.
 However, the degree to which NMN slows the aging process in humans remains unclear.

-In a preprint article (not yet peer-reviewed) shared on Research Square, Katayoshi and colleagues from the DHC, a corporation in Japan that sells skincare products, report the findings of a clinical trial testing the effects of NMN on humans.
+Published in Scientific Reports, Katayoshi and colleagues from the DHC, a corporation in Japan that sells skincare products, report the findings of a clinical trial testing the effects of NMN on humans.
 The results showed that NMN tends to reduce arterial stiffness in healthy middle-aged adults but without statistical significance.
 However, statistically significant reductions in arterial stiffness were observed in individuals with above-average weight and blood glucose levels.
 Furthermore, NMN was calculated to reverse blood vessel aging by two years.